 Since the legalisation of medical cannabis in 2016, Australia has been steadily developing its marijuana industry — and it’s been attracting attention from international players and investors.

-With a quickly growing population of over 25 million people and a robust agricultural industry, the country is positioned to mould itself into a major force in the international cannabis space.
+With a quickly growing population of over 27 million people and a robust agricultural industry, the country could be positioned to mould itself into a major force in the international cannabis space.